-YOUR SUPPORT HELPS LEGAL AID KEEP FAMILIES SAFELY HOUSED
+YOUR SUPPORT HELPS LEGAL AID KEEP FAMILIES SAFE AND STABLE

-Your financial support helps Legal Aid keep familes stay safe and stable in their homes.
+Your financial support helps Legal Aid keep families stay safe and stable.

 Other ways to Support Legal Aid

 Send Us a Check